Daryl Askey is a design educator and trainer. He also works as a graphic designer and brand identity strategist.

 She started teaching at LaSalle College Vancouver and Vancouver Community College in 2002.
 She joined the Interior Design Department of the Art Institute of Vancouver in 2005.

-She completed her Bachelor of Science in Interior Design through the Art Institute of Pittsburg in 2009.
+She completed her Bachelor of Science in Interior Design through the Art Institute of Pittsburgh in 2009.
 In 2015, Bernadett earned her Master’s Degree in Adult Education from Argosy University.

 Now she lives and works in Vancouver with her husband and two young children.
 Her teaching philosophy is based on inspiring and supporting her students, faculty and colleagues.
 She provides a respectful environment for students to feel comfortable constructing knowledge.

-Her curriculum design is based on industry standards.
+Her next adventure was to become an elementary teacher.
 She designs classroom projects to carry students from a novice level to expertise.
 Student’s learning styles, cultural backgrounds and personal skills guide curriculum design.